csh995426531/csh995426531.github.io/README.md

 # SNS settings
 github_username: huxpro     # modify this account to yours
-weibo_username: huxpro      # the footer woule be auto-updated.
+weibo_username: cuiyan      # the footer woule be auto-updated.

 # Build settings
 # paginate: 10              # nums of posts in one page